NikitaKova/Seminar3/instruction_git.md

 ## Git commit -am "Message"
 This is command saves progress like git add and allows you to comment on how to git commit -m " "

+## Git log
+This command displays all commits in the terminal